 up if you see a mess.
 Thanks for your

 Transfer Station -- Schedule and Hours, Payment, and Recycling Guidelines

-Starting July 6, 2020, the Transfer Station is open Monday, Wednesday and Saturday from 9:00 to 5:00.
+Starting Wednesday, June 2, 2021, the Transfer Station will be open three days each week, Monday, Wednesday and Saturday from 9:00 to 5:00.
 We will be accepting cash, but strongly prefer people purchase stickers for household trash at the Town Office.
 Stickers cost $1.50 each.
 A $1.50 sticker goes on a 33-gallon bag.
 Place 1/2 a sticker on a 13-gallon kitchen bag.
 Place two stickers on a large contractor bag.
 The Town Office accepts cash, checks, and all major credit cards.

 For an updated list of what can and cannot be discarded in the recycling compacter, click here.